nakkaya/weave/doc/docs/reference/10_handlers.md

 ## How Handlers Work

 - When you define a handler using the `weave/handler` macro, Weave:
-    - Generates a unique route path using a UUID
+    - Generates a unique route path based on code structure and captured variables
     - Registers the handler function with that route
     - Returns client-side [Datastar](https://data-star.dev/)
       expression that will invoke this route when triggered